htsai1/SDCND-Term1-Project4-AdvancedLaneFinding/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then with the thresholded warped images, now I can detect lane lines pixels by using "Peaks in a Histogram" and fit my lane lines with a 2nd order polynomial.
+Then with the thresholded warped images, now I can detect lane lines pixels by using "Peaks in a Histogram" and fit my lane lines with a 2nd order polynomial (yellow line in the picture).
 See details in "Advanced-Lane-Finding.ipynb - Step 5: Finding the Lane."

 ![alt text][image6]